1 Purpose of Funding

 5 Frequently Asked Questions

 We’ve collected here some frequently asked questions about the application process, the project implementation and the final accounting of projects in the funding programme Karrieresprungbrett Berlin.
 This information is intended for general advice, is not legally binding, and does not take the place of an examination of individual circumstances.
-We will gladly answer further, detailed questions on the funding programme by phone or by email.
-We also recommend the free services of the Kulturförderberatung by Kreativ Kultur Berlin, which supports artists in all disciplines in their search for possible funding, can offer tips for preparing applications and can provide review of applications.
+We will gladly answer further questions on the funding programme by phone or by email.
+We also recommend the free services of Music Pool Berlin and the Kulturförderberatung by Kreativ Kultur Berlin for general tips on the application process as well as a review of applications.

 Questions about the Application